***All services offered via phone or HIPAA compliant online video therapy (Telehealth) at this time due to continued huge demand online.***

 This way of loving will call to the depths of my being, yet it is precisely what I need to do to grow as an individual anyway.
 Do not be surprised by conflict, rather expect it and learn to embrace it as a sign of being called to grow.

 In therapy we discover not only what old wounds make us vulnerable to misinterpretation and reactive behaviors, but also how to self regulate and use our mind, body

-As a lifelong Catholic Christian, benefiting from the instruction and guidance of many lay and clergy over the years and of Trappist monks the last 19 years, Sandy has been and continues to offer integrative psychotherapy for the Catholic and Christian community of the Houston area for the last 30 years.
+As a lifelong Catholic Christian, benefiting from the instruction and guidance of many lay and clergy, and of Trappist monks the last 19 years, Sandy has been and continues to offer integrative psychotherapy for those desiring to integrate faith with their therapeutic work.

 Approached by a local pastor of a large church in Houston, Sandy along with another experienced Catholic male colleague was requested to aid in a Catholic counseling ministry some 25 years ago.

 The pastor desired and developed with Sandy and recently deceased master therapist, Dr. Bill McCurdy, a program to assist those who could not afford therapy otherwise, as well as assist those able to pay but having difficulty finding a well trained, licensed and experienced clinician able to respect and integrate the person’s Catholic faith with therapy.

 The pastor was well ahead of his time.
 Now though he has passed into eternity, Sandy has continued to offer ethical professional assistance to Catholics and other Christians as well as any who believe in or want to explore relating to a loving God, and want to include that in their work.